OpenWaterFoundation/owf-app-infomapper-ng/README.md

 command option skips these warnings so the installation can finish.
 The InfoMapper relies on some packages that are not in active development, but still work with newer packages despite npm warnings.
-In the future, the goal is to either find a better, up-to-date package, or remove the feature so the InfoMapper can stay as free from these problematic packages as possible.
-The full list of these packages can be found in the [Problematic dependencies](./infomapper/README.md#problematic-dependencies) section in the InfoMapper's README page.
+In the future, the goal is to either find a better, more up-to-date package, or remove the feature so that the InfoMapper can stay as free from these problematic packages as possible.
+The full list of these packages can be found in the [Problematic dependencies](./infomapper/README.md#problematic-dependencies) section on the InfoMapper's README page.

 The npm command may require several minutes.
 More information on the `npm ci` command can be found [here](https://stackoverflow.com/questions/44206782/do-i-commit-the-package-lock-json-file-created-by-npm-5?rq=1#:~:text=Yes%2C%20you%20SHOULD%3A,and%20your%20local%20development%20machine).